mjhermanson/linklight/exercises/ansible_tower/5-windows/README.md

 Sit back, watch the magic happen!

 This job will execute the tasks in the MSSQL role in the project.
 This will go through the installation of MSSQL Developer Edition 2017.

+You can explore the role in depth here: https://github.com/mjhermanson/linklight/tree/master/roles/mssql

 You can use the variables in this role to manage the configuration lifecycle of the database in the same manner os the code.
 For example, if you are introducing a code change that will require more resources on the database, you can make that change in git repo and let ansible role out the changes.